jriguera/ansible-role-pattern/README.md

 ====================

-Due to the fact there are no global ansible conventions, it is really difficult to reuse the code of roles/playbooks and people use different strategies to create roles.
+Due to the fact there are no global ansible conventions, it is really difficult to reuse the code of roles/playbooks because people use different strategies to create roles.

-Everything is about Patterns: http://en.wikipedia.org/wiki/Software_design_pattern .
+This repo is about patterns: http://en.wikipedia.org/wiki/Software_design_pattern .
-A pattern is a piece of reusable code and because I am an engineer, I like to define and reuse patterns from others and from myself.
-It is not about good practises, because those things depends on the organization, on the context, on the people ...  it is about documenting my way of working.
+A pattern is a piece of reusable code and, I like to define and reuse patterns for myself and for the rest of the people to help understanding my code.
+It is not about good practises, because those things depends on the organization, on the context, on the people ...  it is about documenting a way of working.
 I have defined some conventions and patterns in my roles with the aim of having something to clone and start working on a new role, helping to get always the same structure and making easy to understand.
 This is a kind of document that